I Sing the Body Electric! (short story collection): Contents

-A man calling himself Charles Dickens arrives in a small, Mid-west American town and moves into the boarding house run by the mother of the narrator, a young boy.
+A man calling himself Charles Dickens arrives in a small, Midwest American town and moves into the boarding house run by the mother of the narrator, a young boy.
 He proceeds to "write" the novels of Dickens, sometimes dictating them to the boy and sometimes with a pen and paper.
 To the boy, the man is an inspiration; to the town's adults, he is a fraud.